mkceliks/Derewa-React-Native/README.md

 # 26.07.2022 ( Derewa App v0.3 )

 - Some fixes about naming of Location.
-- Images added
+- Images added.
 - 2 Box added and updated in the services screen.

 # 28.07.2022 ( Derewa App v0.4 )

-- brand, schimmel and hausratschaden screens added to the profileScreen
+- brand, schimmel and hausratschaden screens added to the profileScreen.
 - images of brand, schimmel and hausratschaden categories added.
-- 3 box model created
+- 3 box model created.

+# 29.07.2022 ( Derewa App v0.5 )

+- react-native-youtube-iframe module installed and added to the home screen.
+- home screen updated with 2 videos and texts.
+- profile screen done with boxes of services.
+- bottom navigation bar fixed.( now it is full width and texts of screens changed )
+- services screen's images added.